Gender-based Analysis Plus research guide

 Regardless of which method is chosen, in presenting research data and findings it is important to consider:

-- What does the information convey about the positive or negative impact of the policy on different groups of women, men and gender-diverse people?
+- What does the information convey about the positive or negative impact of the issue on impacted communities?

 - Are harmful stereotypes perpetuated?
 Are any particular groups unfairly stigmatized?

-In summary, GBA Plus is a prerequisite to effective and efficient policy because it allows policymakers to control more precisely the effects of any policy.
+In summary, GBA Plus is a prerequisite to effective and efficient policy because it allows policymakers to anticipate the impacts of any given initiative, and to develop more inclusive programs.
 It also ensures public accountability and credibility.
 Without question, GBA Plus is a best practice in modern policy work.

 Reference list